 So there’s no reduced paid-up option.
 But even without doing that you can see they end up with 440000 of death benefit from only putting in 114.
 And there are still 2 211000 in there so I show clients this, you know we hope that we can fund it longer and harder.

 But even if you can’t for an asset that is guaranteed to go up every year and not go down and to be liquid even before age 59 and a half and tax efficient and protect your family, this particular policy has chronic illness provisions to where you could tap into some of the death benefit even if you weren’t dead if you had a scenario where you would need long-term care.

-This is still pretty good even if you had to light fund it Again, hopefully, you can do some of the more optimal scenarios but there is a range of flexibility and that’s what I wanted to show you in this video.
+This is still pretty good even if you had to light fund it.
+Hopefully, you can do some of the more optimal scenarios but there is a range of flexibility and that’s what I wanted to show you in this video.

 Click here to have our team model your particular accumulation/distribution path.